openid/OpenID4VP/openid-4-verifiable-presentations-1_0.md

 Client utilizing this specification has multiple options to obtain AS's metadata:

-* Client obtains AS metadata prior to a transaction, e.g using [@!RFC-Discovery] or out-of-band mechanisms.
+* Client obtains AS metadata prior to a transaction, e.g using [@!RFC8414] or out-of-band mechanisms.
 See (#pre-registered-as) for the details.
 * Client provides metadata to the AS just-in-time in the Authorization Request using one of the following mechanisms defined in this specification:
     * `client_id` equals `redirect_uri` See (#simplest-registration) for the details.
     * OpenID Federation 1.0 Automatic Registration.
 See (#opeid-federation) for the details.